The Message of Jesus offers hope.

-It’s simply staggering how popular and entrenched this “modern” dispensational viewpoint has become despite its lack of historical credentials.
+It’s simply staggering how popular and entrenched this “modern” dispensational viewpoint has become despite its utter lack of historical credentials.

 From the 1970 book The Late, Great Planet Earth by Hal Lindsey, to the 1972 movie A Thief in the Night, and to the more recent Left Behind book series by Tim LaHaye and Jerry B. Jenkins, which has sold close to 80 million copies and spurned four movies, this fear-based dispensationalist viewpoint captured the culture’s collective appetite for conspiracy theories, drama and histrionics.
-Against the backdrop of The Cold War and the paranoia around the end of the twentieth century, mainstream Christianity swallowed it hook, line and sinker.
+Against the backdrop of The Cold War and the paranoia around the end of the twentieth century, mainstream Christianity swallowed end times mania hook, line and sinker.

 For unto us a Child is born,

 And the government will be upon His shoulder.